cybertraining-dsc/fa20-523-326/project/project.md

 #### 4.2.2 Feature Engineering

+Murrah bufflao shown in Figure 5 is most productive and globally famous breed [^19].
+In addition, this breen is resistent to diseases and can adjust to various indian climate conditions.

 ![Murrah buffalo](https://github.com/cybertraining-dsc/fa20-523-326/raw/master/project/images/murrah_buffalo.jpeg)

 **Figure 5:** Murrah buffalo (Bubalus bubalis), globally famous local breed of Haryana, were exported to many nations [^12], [^13]

+In Feature engineering multiple attributes were derived needed in modelling or for analysis.
+For survery data total number of Murrah buffalo count and their percentage share was derived and listed down in the Table 1 below.
+Table 1 lists top 10 states with murrah buffalo count.
+Though Uttar pradesh is top state in india in terms of total number of buffalos but percentage share of murrah buffalo is more in state of Punjab.

 | State Name | Murrah Buffalo Count | Total Buffalo Count | % Murrah Breed |
 |------------|----------------------|---------------------|----------------|